Search:

 The Results of Compromise - Jeremiah 7:1 – 7:7 (commentary)

 Most of his messages from chapters 7-20 were delivered during the reign of Jehoiakim.
 King Josiah had led the nation in a reformation during which he restored the temple and removed idols from the land.
-In 609 he was wounded in battle near Megiddo and taken to Jerusalem w …
+In 609 he was wounded in battle near Megiddo and taken to Jerusalem where he …